oren/aws-solution-architect-associate/well-architected-framework.md

 time to recovery (MTTR), architect your workloads for resiliency and distribute your workloads to withstand outages.
 Best practices:
-• Monitoring is done at all layers of the workload to detect failures: Continuously monitor the health of your system and report degradation as well as complete failure.
+* Monitoring is done at all layers of the workload to detect failures: Continuously monitor the health of your system and report degradation as well as complete failure.
-• Deployed to multiple Availability Zones; Multiple AWS Regions if required: Distribute workload load across multiple Availability Zones and AWS Regions (for example, DNS, ELB, Application Load Balancer, API Gateway).
+* Deployed to multiple Availability Zones; Multiple AWS Regions if required: Distribute workload load across multiple Availability Zones and AWS Regions (for example, DNS, ELB, Application Load Balancer, API Gateway).
-• Has loosely coupled dependencies: Dependencies such as queuing systems, streaming systems, workflows, and load balancers are loosely coupled.
+* Has loosely coupled dependencies: Dependencies such as queuing systems, streaming systems, workflows, and load balancers are loosely coupled.
-• Has implemented graceful degradation: When a component’s dependencies are unhealthy, the component itself does not report as unhealthy.
+* Has implemented graceful degradation: When a component’s dependencies are unhealthy, the component itself does not report as unhealthy.
 It can continue to serve requests in a degraded manner.
-• Automated healing implemented on all layers: Use automated capabilities upon detection of failure to perform an action to remediate.
+* Automated healing implemented on all layers: Use automated capabilities upon detection of failure to perform an action to remediate.
-• Notifications are sent upon availability impacting events: Notifications are sent upon detection of any significant events, even if it was automatically healed.
+* Notifications are sent upon availability impacting events: Notifications are sent upon detection of any significant events, even if it was automatically healed.

-REL 8 How do you test resilience?
+**REL 8 How do you test resilience?**
 Test the resilience of your workload to help you find latent bugs that only surface in production.
 Exercise these tests regularly.

 Best practices:
 • Use a playbook: Have a playbook for failure scenarios that have not been anticipated.
 • Inject failures to test: Test failures regularly, ensuring coverage of failure pathways.